CBT with BA (Hons), FdSc, MBACP (Accred)

 Even though I specialise in Cognitive Behavioural therapy (CBT), I am a believer that therapy is not a “one size fits all” activity, therefore I will use Person-Centred therapy and Transactional Analysis when I feel it will benefit you.

 My clients control the pace of therapy.
 I can guide you across that path with the support you need.
 Taking the first step into therapy can be a daunting task but I will make that process as comfortable as necessary.

-Furthermore, I am a registered member of the British Association of Counselling and Psychotherapy (BACP) and adhere to their ethical framework at all times.
+Furthermore, I am a accredited member of the British Association of Counselling and Psychotherapy (BACP) and adhere to their ethical framework at all times.
 Please do not hesitate to contact me if you would like more information about my therapeutic style or wish to explore your specific requirements.

 Training, qualifications & experience

 My qualifications are: